shirzartenwer/Intersector/README.md

 # Intersector App Built in Python

 This intersector app is built with Python.
 UI componenent is provided by [streamlit library](https://streamlit.io/), a Python based UI library.

+**There is two version of the desgin**: the main branch host a simpler Design that sovles the problem and doesn't introduce many OOP concept.
+The `dev_oop` branch hosts a more object-oriented design that's more robust for extension, if there is further extension of the business logics or requirments.
+But if the business logic and specification doesn't change, this branch should do the job.

+The structure of the repo is displayed in the README section of two branches.
+Thus, the README section differs.
+The instruction to run the app is the same.

-The structure of this repo looks like the following:
+The structure of the main branch looks like the following.

 ```